NFL Kickoff: NBC Sunday Night Football

 2017: The defending Super Bowl LI champions, the New England Patriots, hosted the Kansas City Chiefs for the 2017 Kickoff Game at Gillette Stadium.
 Goodell visited Gillette Stadium for the Kickoff Game, having been absent from the venue since the 2014 season.

+2018: The 2018 season kicked off with the defending Super Bowl LII champions, the Philadelphia Eagles, hosting the Atlanta Falcons at Lincoln Financial Field.
+The game was a rematch of the previous season's NFC Divisional Round matchup, in which Philadelphia won, before going on to win their first Super Bowl championship in franchise history.
+In the rematch, Philadelphia came out victorious again with a goal-line stand, much like their playoff matchup in the previous season.

 2019: The Chicago Bears hosted the Green Bay Packers to begin the Bears' (and the league's) 100th season, which would be a reverse of a Week 1 matchup in 2018 where the Packers were the host on Sunday night to begin their own 100th season.
 This broke the tradition of having the Super Bowl champion host the game; the Super Bowl LIII champion New England Patriots instead hosted a Sunday Night Football game on opening weekend, against the Pittsburgh Steelers.

+2020: The tradition of having the Super Bowl champion host the kickoff game was restored in 2020, when the Super Bowl LIV champion Kansas City Chiefs hosted the Houston Texans.

-2021: The 2021 season kicked off in Tampa Bay between the defending Super Bowl LV champion Buccaneers and the Dallas Cowboys.
-The game marked the return of Dallas quarterback Dak Prescott after suffering a significant injury during Week 5 of the 2020 season; Prescott passed for 403 yards in a losing effort, as Tampa Bay secured a 31–29 victory with the winning points coming on a Ryan Succop field goal with two seconds left in the game.
+2021: The 2021 season kicked off in Tampa Bay between the defending Super Bowl LV champion Tampa Bay Buccaneers and the Dallas Cowboys.
+The game marked the return of Cowboys quarterback Dak Prescott after suffering a significant injury during Week 5 of the 2020 season; Prescott passed for 403 yards in a losing effort, as the Buccaneers secured a 31–29 victory with the winning points coming on a Ryan Succop field goal with two seconds left in the game.